vsavkin/angulardart_file_size_tools/README.md

 ```
 ---------------- number of methods ----------------
-all         dead        percent
+all         dead        %
 5034        4467        89

 ----------------------- size ----------------------
-all         dead        percent
+all         dead        %
 2097229     1543402     74
 ```